elsom25/acts_as_roleable/README.md

 ## Usage

-Any model you want to support roles and handy role scopes for, add:
+Let's say you have a User model that you want to add roles to.
+Just use the extend `ActsAsRoleable::Roleatize` method, and then use `acts_as_roleable` method.
+Example below:

+    class User < ActiveRecord::Base
+      extend ActsAsRoleable::Roleatize

       acts_as_roleable roles: [:tester, :user, :owner]
+    end

 And be sure to add a `roles_mask:integer` column to the associated table.
 You can change the name of this column by passing the `roles_mask` attribute: